RichardLangner/MultiTapButton/README.md

 If you have a button (e.g. an active LOW switch) which pulls GPIO2 LOW when pressed, and you want to declare it as <strong>'button1'</strong> you can use <br>
 `MultiTapButton button1(2,LOW);`

-## DEBOUNCING NOISY SWITCHES
-In noisy environments, you may want to specify a longer debounce period than the default of 10ms.
-Here, the third parameter is used to define a 20ms debounce period <br>
-`MultiTapButton button1(2, LOW, 20)`

 ## TAPS
 To check if the button was tapped, use <br>`if(button1.tapped()){...}`<br><br>
 For multiple taps, you can find the number of taps with <br>`int x = button1.tapCount();`